 It useful to take some time to understand the alternative payment options available for your car rental in Alicante, as payments for add ons (like extra drivers and GPS) might have to be settled in the local currency (by credit card or debit card) at the rental car collection desk.

-Worried about missing out on the best prices?
-Worried you might change your mind?
-We offer a price match guarantee along with free cancelation on car hire at Alicante airport on all bookings up to 48 hours in advance of collecting the keys.
+Are you worried about missing out on the best prices?
+Or that you might change your plans?
+We offer a price match guarantee along with free cancellation on car hire at Alicante airport on all bookings up to 48 hours in advance of collecting the keys.

 Quite often, car rentals that come with our Premium Cover option enable you to use a debit card on collection with no extra charges.
 You're able to view if a debit card is accepted, along with all of the car hire excess and insurance options on the extras page of our booking process.